simonnickel/snap-app-template/README.md

 >
 > (Source: Someone on the internet)

-The goal of SnapTemplate is to already have the last 20% of the app ready, before you even start the project.
+The goal of SnapTemplate is to already have the last 20% ready, before you even start the project.
 Even if you don't plan to finish it, testing a quick idea is much better with a full app experience around it.

 ## Create new App